 Pair them with some romaine leaves or celery sticks for a nutritionally balanced, quick and easy lunch!

 This spicy deviled eggs recipe is already a variation, and you can bet there are even more healthy recipes to make it your own!

 - Swap Mayo. there are definitely ways around using mayo.
 But deviled eggs long for fat, so you’ll need to get a little creative.
-Check out this recipe for deviled eggs without mayo, where I use low carb greek yogurt as the dressing instead.
+You can use keto greek yogurt as the dressing instead.

-Did you find that these spicy deviled eggs make a perfect low carb appetizer??
+Did you find that these spicy deviled eggs make a perfect keto appetizer??
 I have a few more options like them – check out these other no bake appetizer recipes!